crmaykish/mackerel-68k/README.md

 The toolchain to build uClinux 2.0 is in this [Github repo](https://github.com/crmaykish/mackerel-m68k-elf-tools-2003).
 This runs fine for me on Debian 12, but requires enabling the i386 architecture and installing libc:i386 and libgcc:i386 since it's 32-bit toolchain.

-The newer (currently unfinished) port of uClinux 4.4 is [here](https://github.com/crmaykish/mackerel-uclinux-20160919).
+The newer port of uClinux 4.4 is [here](https://github.com/crmaykish/mackerel-uclinux-20160919).
 This port is compiling and running, but I have not implemented a serial driver, so the kernel gets as far as launching init and then the output stops.

 And my serial transfer tool is [here](https://github.com/crmaykish/ctt).
 This is used in combination with the bootloader to transfer data (usually program code) into RAM.